Key Stage 2

 Pupils should describe and understand key aspects of human geography, including the distribution of natural resources including energy, food, minerals and water.

-Part 1 explores how the skeleton and muscles do various things.
+Part 1 explores the role of the skeleton and muscles

 Part 2 explores digestion and how the body gets what it needs from food.

 Part 3 explores circulation and how this system works.

 Identify that humans and some other animals have skeletons and muscles to support simple functions of the basic parts of the digestive system